Dr.Godfried-Willem RAES

 Result: a printout of the errors which you can refer to while entering the proper operations which really means in the end you will be using one of the first two examples to tell the compiler what to do.

 It is possible to use the same switches as the compiler.
 When you reach your final compilation from within the environment, use the "MAKE EXE AND EXIT" function.
 The options used by the QB environment will remain on the screen.
 Write them down and use those options (except the /T) when you must compile from the command line.
 This method is not recommended, since QBX uses a lot more options than is usually necessary, which results in your programs being larger and slower than need be.
-Still, it’s an easy way to get running in a hurry.
+Still, its an easy way to get running in a hurry.

 LINK YOURPROG.OBJ/EX;